Last reviewed on 10th September 2023 by Martin Alexander (Mortgage Advisor)

 Risk with bridging

 Using bridging finance can be very risky.
 You’re able to calculate the risk depending on the quality of your proposal.
-That’s why bridging lenders may assess your experience and will carry out valuations, to ensure the proposal is of quality.
+That’s why bridging lenders may assess your experience and will carry out surveys, to ensure the proposal is of quality.

-Certain property deals wouldn’t be possible without the aid of bridging, so they can be great when a deal comes off.
-Proceed with caution and do have a backup plan in the event that things don’t work out as you would’ve wished.
+Certain property deals wouldn’t be possible without the aid of bridging, so they can be great when they work.
+Proceed with caution and have a contingency plan in the event that things don’t work out as you planned.

-Alternative options to bridging
+Alternative options for bridging

 Let to buy is also another option to consider.
-Let to buy is where you can remortgage your current home from a residential mortgage and switch it to a buy to let.
+Let-to-buy is where you can remortgage your current home from a residential mortgage and switch it to a buy to let.

 Speak to a specialist bridging advisor

-Bridging lenders have so many different fees for example, a specialist advisor will do their best to find you the best deal with as little fees as possible.
-Some bridging lenders may only deal with brokers, so using a broker ensures you have access to the whole market.
-An advisor may also provide you with other alternatives to finance, that you may not have thought possible.
+Bridging lenders have many different fees.
+As a result, a specialist advisor will do their best to find you the best deal with minimum fees.
+Some lenders may only deal with brokers, so using a broker ensures you have access to a wider variety of deals.
+An advisor can also provide you with other alternatives to finance, that you may not have thought possible.

 Our advisors are experienced in bridging finance and can make an assessment of your financial circumstances to decide whether bridging is a viable option for you.
-You can make an enquiry below.
+You can make an enquiry below to get started.